tmittelstaedt/UPS-HID-Monitor/README.md

 This Repository contains a mix of Python scripts written for MacOS, Python scripts written for Ubuntu Desktop and Ubuntu Server, and Powershell scripts written for Windows.
 There are three sets of scripts here.

-The first set is for monitoring UPS devices that are plugged into these operating systems via USB and they extend the basic monitoring supplied by the operating system.
+The first set is for monitoring UPS devices that are plugged into these operating systems via USB and they extend the basic monitoring supplied by the operating system as well as offer shutdown if the UPS goes on battery.
 Many also offer a JSON server mode where UPS status of the connected UPS is made available over the network in a read-only manner

 The second scripts are NUT (Network UPS Tools) client monitoring scripts, these scripts query a NUT server and can replace programs like WinNUT and shut the system down if the remote NUT server reports the UPS is on battery